 NOTE 2: In the INSPIRE data model, there are two identifiers: the thematic identifier and the INSPIRE identifier.
-Both may be useful.
+Both are useful.
 For more details, see annex A (7.1.1).
-The thematic identifier includes the code level and all the codes or previous levels in the hierarchy.
+The thematic identifier includes the code level and all the codes of previous levels in the hierarchy.

-Good Practice 2

-The availability of the Enumeration Districts, or people based statistical areas, are considered a good

-practice with the following attributes:
+The availability of the Enumeration Districts, or people based statistical areas, are considered a good practice with the following attributes:

-Geometry (as surface or as multisurface)
+- Geometry (as surface or as multisurface)

-Unique and persistent identifier(s)
+- Unique and persistent identifiers

-Version Id:
+- Version Id:

-Reference Period Begin
+- Reference Period Begin

-Reference Period End
+- Reference Period End